browserengineering/book/book/forms.md

 Now, before the `bind` call is a `setsockopt` call.
-If a server crashes with a connection open on some port, your OS prevents the port from being reused[^why-wait] for a few seconds.
+If a server crashes with a connection open on some port, your OS prevents the port from being reused[^why-wait] for a short period.
 So if your server crashes, normally you need to wait about a minute before you restart it, or you'll get errors about addresses being in use.
 By calling `setsockopt` with the `SO_REUSEADDR` option we change that default and